fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 #### 5.4: bloglist frontend, step4

-Implement notifications which inform the user about successful and unsuccessful operations at the top of the page.
+Implement notifications that inform the user about successful and unsuccessful operations at the top of the page.
 For example, when a new blog is added, the following notification can be shown:

 ![](../../images/5/8e.png)